The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Chief Executive to whom day-to-day responsibility is delegated from the Council.

 Before becoming Deputy Chief Executive, Steve was BBSRC's Executive Director, with particular responsibility for funding policy, including the Research Councils UK project on reform of the Dual Support system, resource management, large capital projects and operations.
 He is a Fellow of the Society of Biology, the Chartered Institute of Management Accountants and the Institute of Internal Auditors.

-As Deputy Chief Executive and Chief Operating Officer, Steve's responsibilities include:
+As Deputy Chief Executive - International, Steve's responsibilities include:

-- overseeing international strategy and leading formation of international consortia
+- overseeing international strategy and implementation; leading formation of international consortia

-- representing BBSRC on the Rothamsted Board of Trustees and Norwich Research Park LLP
+- representing BBSRC on the Rothamsted Board of Trustees, IBERS External Advisory Board and Norwich Research Park LLP Board

 Melanie was Professor of Molecular Signalling at the University of Bath before she took up her BBSRC role on 1 October 2012.